jneeser/liquid-film-cooling/README.md

 ## CEA Implementation
 This model uses the CEA implementation of [RocketCEA](https://rocketcea.readthedocs.io/en/latest/).
 This requires Fortran compilers and can be installed using the method outlined in
 PyRocket.
-Restrictions on the DLR network may apply.
 If you prefer to use another implementation of CEA, then simply writer a wrapper class that used the same name spaces as in the CEAClass.py file.
 Or replace instances of where the current CEA class is used with your own.

 ## Engine Sizing Tool